ietf-wg-scitt/draft-ietf-scitt-scrapi/draft-ietf-scitt-scrapi.md

 ]
 ~~~

-The following expected error is defined.
+The following expected error is defined:
-Implementations MAY return other errors, so long as they are valid {{RFC9290}} objects.

 ~~~ http-message
 HTTP/1.1 404 Not Found